Gravel to Gravel Initiative

 Streamlining Riverscape Restoration

 Legacy impacts from historic land use practices, many of which occurred in the late 1800s to mid-1900s, continue to limit the productivity of aquatic habitats across areas of Alaska.
 Addressing these impacts requires careful planning, funding, and permitting.
-One aspect of the process is compliance with the National Environmental Policv Act (NEPA), which requires the agency to analyze the effects to the environment resulting from a proposed project.
+One aspect of the process is compliance with the National Environmental Policy Act (NEPA), which requires the agency to analyze the effects to the environment resulting from a proposed project.
 This process can be time consuming and delay implementation of restoration projects.
 To help streamline site specific project compliance with NEPA in the future, the BLM developed a programmatic environmental assessment.
 This document will help guide future aquatic and riparian habitat restoration activities on BLM-administered lands in Alaska., which should increase the pace and scale of restoration completed on the ground.

 The BLM’s programmatic analysis covers stream restoration activities on up to five miles of stream and associated habitats annually across the proposed project planning area.
 Actions considered in the analysis included in-stream and floodplain enhancements (pond, lake, and wetland restoration), such as the addition of large woody debris and other in-stream structures; streambank enhancement; head-cut stabilization; restored channel alignment; and plantings and vegetation treatments.